-138. Commercial sexual abuse of children in the Czech Republic means - in accordance with the internationally accepted definition adopted at the so-called Stockholm Congress of 1996 - "the use of a child for sexual purposes in exchange for cash or in-kind favours between the customer, intermediary or agent and others who profit from the trafficking in children for these purposes".
-Commercial sexual abuse of children according to this facility's internal rules, may not be allowed to participate in an attractive activity or event, may not be allowed visits, except for persons responsible for his or her upbringing, close persons and authorized staff of the authorities for social and legal protection of children, for a period of a maximum of 30 days in the period of the following 3 months.
+138. Commercial sexual abuse of children in the Czech Republic means - in accordance with the internationally accepted definition adopted at the so-called Stockholm Congress of 1996 - , the use of a child for sexual purposes in exchange for cash or in-kind favours between the customer, intermediary or agent and others who profit from the trafficking in children for these purposes".
+Commercial sexual abuse of children according to this definition means child prostitution, child pornography and trafficking in children for the purposes of sexual abuse.